What is CBD Oil? Our Ultimate Guide.

-Another thing to consider is that, when taken internally either orally, sublingually, or inhaled, CBD will make its way to all areas of your body including your skin.
-So if overall skin health is your goal, you may just opt for one of those other applications rather than having to apply a topical all over your skin.
+Another thing to consider is that, when taken internally either orally or inhaled, CBD will make its way to all areas of your body, including your skin.
+If overall skin health is your goal, you may just opt for one of those other applications rather than having to apply a topical all over your skin.

-Which brings up a side note.
-When receiving a massage, generally, an oil is used on the entire body.
-This is a great opportunity to give your skin some extra love by adding some full-spectrum CBD oil to your massage oil.
+Which brings up a side note — when receiving a massage, generally an oil is used on the entire body.
+This is a great opportunity to give your skin some extra love by adding some CBD oil to your massage oil.

-The CBD market is currently expanding at breakneck pace.
-Unfortunately, along with the good companies, bad ones trying to capitalize on the trend.
+The CBD market is currently expanding at a breakneck pace.
+Unfortunately, along with the good companies, bad ones are trying to capitalize on the trend.
 Many of them will do anything to cut corners and increase profit margins.
-Some companies will use inferior and unsafe product.
-And some are completely dishonest, selling so-called CBD oil products that have negligible amounts of CBD in them, or even none whatsoever.
+Some companies will use inferior and unsafe products.
+Some are completely dishonest, selling so-called CBD oil products that have negligible amounts of CBD in them, or even none whatsoever.
 Or, even worse, they could contain dangerous synthetic CBD.

 CBD oil is not a product on which you should skimp on quality.
 You need a trusted manufacturer that makes CBD oil products that are rich in natural CBD and terpenes.

-Also, a recent survey of CBD products found that a full 40% of CBD products on the market do not contain the amount of CBD listed on the label.
+Also, a recent survey by the Brightfield Group of CBD products found that a full 40% of CBD products on the market do not contain the amount of CBD listed on the label.

-With all these CBD oil producers flooding the market with new products, it becomes difficult to know who to trust and where to find the highest quality CBD oil.
+With all these CBD oil producers flooding the market with new products, it can be difficult to know who to trust and where to find the highest quality CBD oil.

 There are a few factors that need to be considered when searching for a company that makes high-quality CBD oil products.
-These include the source and variety of hemp, the method of extraction used to produce the raw hemp extract, whether or not the company uses nanoemulsion technology, and the quality of the other ingredients in the products they offer such as other essential oils.
+These include the source and variety of hemp, the method of extraction used to produce the raw hemp extract, whether or not the company uses nanoemulsion technology, and the quality of the other ingredients in the products they offer.

 The good news is that a reputable company will gladly provide this information.
-If it’s not touted on their website, you can use their contact form to inquire about their hemp source, extraction method, and the source of other ingredients.
-If a company will not provide you with this information, simply rule them out.
+If it’s not touted on their website, then you can use their contact form to inquire about their hemp source, extraction method and the source of other ingredients.
+If a company will not provide you with this information, then simply rule them out.
 There are plenty of respectable, high-quality CBD oil makers out there.

 It’s important to understand that not all hemp is created equal.
 Industrial hemp is primarily grown for its seeds and fibers and is not bred to produce high levels of cannabinoids and terpenes.
 PCR hemp, on the other hand, was specifically cultivated to be rich in cannabinoids and terpenes.

-In order for a CBD product which is made from industrial hemp to contain the same concentrations of cannabinoids and terpenes as CBD oil made from PCR hemp, industrial hemp CBD must be further refined removing or destroying many of the naturally occurring beneficial compounds.
+In order for a CBD product that is made from industrial hemp to contain the same concentrations of cannabinoids and terpenes as CBD oil made from PCR hemp, industrial hemp CBD must be further refined, removing or destroying many of the naturally occurring beneficial compounds.

-If a manufacturer specifies that their CBD was extracted from industrial hemp, it’s safe to assume that the product is either lower in CBD and terpenes than a product made with PCR hemp, or has been further processed and has lost some of its natural essence.
-Finding a company whose products are made with PCR hemp (such as those produced by Joy Organics) is highly desirable.
+If a manufacturer specifies that their CBD was extracted from industrial hemp, then it’s safe to assume that the product is either lower in CBD and terpenes than a product made with PCR hemp, or has been further processed and has lost some of its natural essence.
+Finding a company whose products are made with PCR hemp is highly desirable.

-The lowest quality CBD oil products are usually produced in Asian countries such as China where quality standards are far lower.
+The lowest quality CBD oil products are usually produced in Asian countries such as China, where quality standards are far lower.
 CBD oil products produced in China are often made from strains of industrial hemp which are not rich in cannabinoids and terpenes.
-And they are often extracted using cheaper methods which are harsh and can actually destroy cannabinoids and terpenes.
-They may contain toxic pesticides which are illegal in the U.S., or may be contaminated with molds and other biological toxins.
+They are often extracted using cheaper methods that are harsh and can actually destroy cannabinoids and terpenes.
+They may contain toxic pesticides which are illegal in the U.S. or may be contaminated with molds and other biological toxins.

-Which ingredients are used can also be telling when determining if a company is trying to cut corners.
-Oils such as hemp seed oil, coconut oil, almond oil, and others are generally healthy and of high quality.
-If a product contains ingredients you can’t pronounce or sound like chemicals, then the manufacturer is probably trying to cut corners.
+The ingredients used can also be telling when determining whether a company is trying to cut corners.
+Oils such as hemp seed oil, coconut oil and almond oil are generally healthy and of high quality.
+If a product contains ingredients that you can’t pronounce or that sound like chemicals, then the manufacturer is probably trying to cut corners.

 For example, a product known as polyethylene glycol is often used in CBD vape oils.
 This is the same stuff found in your car’s radiator.
 Although it has been approved for consumption by the FDA, there is evidence that it may irritate the lungs.

-One exception to the can’t-pronounce-chemical rule is an oil known as MCT oil.
+One exception to the can’t pronounce rule is an oil known as MCT oil.
 MCT stands for medium chain triglycerides.
 MCT oil is a natural product made from coconut oil.
 Coconut oil contains both medium- and long-chain triglycerides.
-Triglycerides, although this sounds like a type of chemical, are simply the main constituent of human body fat.
-Without going into a biology lesson, let it suffice to say that MCT’s are easier for the body to process than raw coconut oil.
+Triglycerides, although sounding like a type of chemical, are simply the main constituent of human body fat.
+Without going into a biology lesson, let it suffice to say that MCTs are easier for the body to process than raw coconut oil.